Lucas-Lipani/Graph-Tool-Test/README.md

-# Resume: Domain-Topic Models with Chained Dimensions
+# Resume: Tremplin Recherche - GraphTools Test

 ## Project Overview
 This project extends Gerlach's study on the application of the Stochastic Block Model (SBM) in organizing and classifying written text.
 The study highlights the growing importance of statistical methods in handling large volumes of digital content.
 [Read the study](https://www.science.org/doi/10.1126/sciadv.aaq1360).